vovanbo/treelib/docs/index.rst

-.. treelib documentation master file, created by sphinx-quickstart on Wed Nov 12 21:00:41 2014.
+.. ttree documentation master file, created by sphinx-quickstart on Wed Nov 12 21:00:41 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to treelib's documentation!
+Welcome to ttree's documentation!
 ===================================

 **Redistributed under Apache License (2.0) since version 1.3.0.**